garrandall/popular-music-data/tracks/look-away-chicago.md

 Found someone else
 I guess I won't be coming around
 I guess it's over, baby
-It's really over, baby, whoa...
+It's really over, baby, whoa
 And from what you saying
 I know you've gotten over me
 It'll never be the way it used to be